 An action for injunctive relief or a declaratory action is not subject to limitation per se.
 However, the corresponding conditions of the respective type of action must be met.
-Inter alia, the claimant must have a current and legitimate interest in the proceedings.
+Inter alia, Regarding interim measures, since urgency is a prerequisite, the applicant is obliged to act promptly upon discovery of the infringement.